This Knowledge Base article describes how to use Appdome’s AI/ML in your CI/CD pipeline to continuously

 After building Encrypt Strings and Resources, Appdome generates a Certified Secure™ certificate to guarantee that the Encrypt Strings and Resources protection has been added and is protecting the app.
 To verify that the Encrypt Strings and Resources protection has been added to the mobile app, locate the protection in the Certified Secure™ certificate as shown below:

-Figure 5: Certified Secure™ certificate
+Figure 6: Certified Secure™ certificate

 Each Certified Secure™ certificate provides DevOps and DevSecOps organizations the entire workflow summary, audit trail of each build, and proof of protection that Encrypt Strings and Resources has been added to each iOS app.
-Certified Secure provides instant and in-line DevSecOps compliance certification that Encrypt Strings and Resources and other mobile app security features are in each build of the mobile app
+Certified Secure provides instant and in-line DevSecOps compliance certification that Encrypt Strings and Resources and other mobile app security features are in each build of the mobile app.

 Using Threat-Events™ for Data Breaches Intelligence and Control in iOS Apps

 Appdome Threat-Events™ provides consumable in-app mobile app attack intelligence and defense control when Data Breaches are detected.
-To consume and use Threat-Events™ for Data Breaches in iOS Apps, use AddObserverForName in Notification Center, and the code samples for Threat-Events™ for Data Breaches shown below.
+To consume and use Threat-Events™ for

 The specifications and options for Threat-Events™ for Data Breaches are: